-In this offering, we are offering a maximum of 2,088,451 shares of common stock.
-A description of the common stock we are offering pursuant to this prospectus supplement is set forth under the heading "Description of Capital Stock", starting on page 23 of the accompanying prospectus.
+In this offering, we are offering a maximum of 2,400,000 shares of our common stock.
+A description of our common stock we are offering pursuant to this prospectus supplement is set forth under the heading "Description of Capital Stock", starting on page 23 of the accompanying prospectus.